alozie/afndev/README.md

 Bolt will create a new Professional Services project using the project template located in /template.

+It is proprietary software.
+Copyright 2016.
+Acquia, Inc.

 ## Table of Contents

 * [Installation](#installation)